Visit the Special Ice Hotel with the Northern Lights

 Ice Harvest During Springtime

-During this season, it’s time to harvest the ice and get ready for building the next ice hotel.
-Thousands of tons of natural ice are taken from Torne River and they store these ice blocks during the summer months so that they can start the process all over again.
-They create the ice hotel from this river, then it melts in late April and goes back into the Torne River.
-Thus, this cycle starts over every year.
+Now is the time to gather ice and get ready to build the next ice hotel.
+The Torne River provides thousands of tons of natural ice, which is then stored during the summer so that the process can begin again.
+The ice hotel is made from this river.
+In late April, it melts and flows back into the Torne River.
+So, this process starts all over again every year.

 Summertime Filled with 24 Hour Days